Pronouns in English Grammar: Types, Examples, and Rules

 Relative Pronoun

 The next type of pronoun is the relative pronoun.
 It refers to or relates to a noun that comes before it.
-Besides doing its job as a relative pronoun, it also serves the purpose of conjunction.
-Why does it work as a conjunction?
-Because it connects two statements.
+Besides doing its job as a relative pronoun, it also serves the purpose of a conjunction.
+You might ask why it works as a conjunction.
+That’s because it connects two statements.

 “This is the dress which I bought yesterday.”
 In this example, “which” is a relative pronoun, and “dress” is the noun.
 So, the relative pronoun “which” refers to or relates to the noun “dress.”
 It establishes a relation with the noun.